LostAngles-/lostangles-.github.io/_posts/random/2014-09-11-command-line-interface.markdown

 ---
 layout: post
-title: "Command Line Interface"
+title: "CLI - Part 1 - Directories & Content"
 date: 2014-09-11 18:00:00
 categories: random
 ---

-The **Command Line Interface** can be a scary place if you dont know what you are doing.
+The **Command Line Interface** (**CLI**) can be a scary place if you dont know what you are doing.
 Once you get used to it, it starts to be logical and will become second nature.

-Below is the **LXTerminal** from the Raspbian Distribution
+Below is the **LXTerminal** from the [Raspbian Distribution](http://www.raspbian.org/)

 ![Terminal](/img/terminal.png)

-When you first start the **Terminal* you are presented with the following:
+When you first start the **Terminal** you are presented with the following:

 	pi@rpi-two ~ $